sdv-dev/GitMetrics/CONFIGURATION.md

 ## Daily and Weekly Collection

-Github Analytics is configured to collect data daily and weekly via the [.github/workflow/daily.yaml](.github/workflow/daily.yaml) and [.github/workflow/weekly.yaml]( .github/workflow/weekly.yaml) Github Action Workflows.
+GitMetrics is configured to collect data daily and weekly via the [.github/workflow/daily.yaml](.github/workflow/daily.yaml) and [.github/workflow/weekly.yaml]( .github/workflow/weekly.yaml) GitHub Action Workflows.

-These workflows are configured to execute the `github-analytics collect` command using the [daily.yaml](daily.yaml) and [weekly.yaml](weekly.yaml) configuration files respectively,
+These workflows are configured to execute the `gitmetrics collect` command using the [daily.yaml](daily.yaml) and [weekly.yaml](weekly.yaml) configuration files respectively,
 which:
 - Import the [config.yaml](config.yaml) file, where all the project repositories are listed